 There is a small beautiful beach with great views of the moat.
 Yankee Freedom provides snorkeling gear, so just grab some from the boat each day they are docked.
 This is a great way to explore the reef right outside the island.

 There is plenty of space on the boat, and they have big wheelbarrows to help cart your gear.
-Each campsite has a charcoal grill.
-Make sure to bring charcoal, food, water, and all of your camping gear.
+Each campsite has a charcoal grill, so make sure to bring charcoal, food, water, and all of your camping gear.

 Fishing at Dry Tortugas

-Bring your own or rent fishing gear in Key West as the fishing is excellent at Dry Tortugas.
+Rent in Key West or bring your own fishing gear as the fishing is excellent at Dry Tortugas.
 Fish directly from the dock or in designated areas by kayak.

 Rent fishing gear from West Marine in Key West for $50.